The Deal with Sulfites in Wine

 How Much Sulfur is in Wine?

-- Wines with lower acidity need more sulfur than higher acidity wines.
-At pH 3.6 and above, the sulfites needed is much higher because it’s an exponential ratio.
+- Wines with lower acidity need more sulfites than higher acidity wines.
+At pH 3.6 and above wines are much less stable and sulfites are necessary for shelf-life.

-- Wines with more color (i.e. red wines) need less sulfur than clear wines (i.e. white wines)
+- Wines with more color (i.e. red wines) tend to need less sulfites than clear wines (i.e. white wines).
+A typical dry white wine may have around 100 mg/L whereas a typical dry red wine will have around 50–75 mg/L.

-- Wines with higher sugar content tend to need more sulfur to prevent secondary fermentation of the remaining sugar.
+- Wines with higher sugar content tend to need more sulfites to prevent secondary fermentation of the remaining sugar.

 - Wines that are warmer in temperature release free sulfur compounds (the nasty sulfur smell) and can be “fixed” simply through decanting and chilling the wine.